Last Updated on September 23, 2020 by Nina Ahmedow

 The place is very small and popular so you might have to wait a while for your order, but there’s some outdoor seating.
 Cookoomela is located in my old neighborhood of Exarcheia which some Greeks might tell you to stay away from, but please don’t listen to them.

 Themistokleous 43.
-Open Monday and Tuesday 1 pm to 11 pm, Friday and Saturday 1 pm to 12 am.
+Open Monday to Thursday 1 pm to 11 pm, Friday and Saturday 1 pm to 12 am.

 Not far from Cookoomela is a rather new addition to the vegan scene in Athens.
 Roots Foods and Culture also makes souvlaki.
 But not any souvlaki.
 People speculate that it might be the best souvlaki in